lanl/memento-validator/README.md

 ## 1. Web API

-You can either host the web API locally (for testing local URIs), or can use the hosted instance at `http://labs.mementoweb.org/validator/`.
+You can either host the web API locally (for testing local URIs), or can use the LANL hosted instance at `http://labs.mementoweb.org/validator/`.

 ### API Specification